shukriadams/discord-giveawaybot/README.md

             volumes:
             - ./discord-giveawaybot/:/usr/giveawaybot/discord-giveawaybot/:rw

-- Run
+In the root folder run

         docker-compose up -d

 These settings can of course be tweaked to suite your host setup, only npm start and the volume map are required.
-All volatile content is in the discord-giveawaybot folder, back this up if desired, your containers are disposable.
+All volatile content is in ./discord-giveawaybot, back this up if desired, your container is disposable.
+For reference, the container image is at https://hub.docker.com/r/shukriadams/discord-giveawaybot.

 ### 2) From NPM

-- Install
+Install

         npm install discord-giveawaybot --save

-- Run
+Run

-        let Bot = require('discord-giveawaybot'),
-            bot = new Bot();

-        bot.start();
+        npm start

 ### 3) From source

-- Clone this repo.
+Clone this repo, then run
-- Run

         npm install
         npm start

+**Keep-alive**

+If you're not hosting with Docker, you need to restart the bot process when it unexpectedly exits. [pm2] (http://pm2.keymetrics.io/) is an excellent option, but you can use whatever you're most comfortable with, just as long as you handle exits, because the bot _will_ exit periodically.

 ## Add your bot to your Discord server

-- back on your app's Discord config page (from the first section above), copy your bot's client id and paste it into this url, replacing YOURCLIENTID :
+- back on your app's Discord config page (from the first section above), use the bot client id you copied and paste it into this url, replacing YOURCLIENTID

       https://discordapp.com/oauth2/authorize?&client_id=YOURCLIENTID&scope=bot&permissions=0

 - then navigate to that url in a browser.
-You'll get the option to add it to your Discord server.
+You'll be able to select which of your Discord servers you want to add it to.
 After doing this you should see your bot as a user on your server.
 - Your bot needs to know which channel you'll be broadcasting giveaways in.
 Go to the channel you want to use and write "@BOTNAME channel" where BOTNAME is whatever name you gave your bot.
 - That's it, you're set to go.